 Georgian House Museum

 The Georgian House Museum is a window into daily life in 1790.
 The house was originally built for John Pinney, a sugarcane merchant and slave plantation owner and shows the differences between Upstairs and Downstairs living.
-Free entry
+Entry is free so be sure to add the Georgian House Museum to your list of free things to do in Bristol.

 Arnos Vale Cemetery